asreview/asreview/docs/source/data_labeled.rst

 .. note::

-  Merging labeled with unlabeled data should be done outside ASReview LAB, for example, with the `compose <https://github.com/asreview/asreview-datatools>`_ function of Datatools, or via :ref:`data:Citation Managers`.
+  Merging labeled with unlabeled data should be done outside ASReview LAB, for example, with the `compose <https://github.com/asreview/asreview-datatools>`_ function of ASReview Datatools, or via :ref:`data:Citation Managers`.

 Fully labeled data